In Zambia’s Southern Province, where farming and other agrarian practices are crucial for survival, crops and livestock face many threats.

 - Preserving fruits and vegetables with solar dryers to increase their longevity and value

-Many of the materials needed for developing the above strategies are currently scarce in the region.
-This project will help establish nurseries and cultivation sites at BIC churches and mission stations throughout Southern Zambia, making these resources available to be shared and reproduced in surrounding farming communities.
+Many of the techniques and materials need for developing the above are scarce in the region.
+The project will provide agricultural training for communities while establishing demonstration fields, plant nurseries and cultivation sites at BIC churches and mission stations throughout Southern Zambia making these practices and resources available to be shared and reproduced in surrounding farming communities.

 By giving to the Agriculture Development Project, you will help our Zambian brothers and sisters implement effective techniques for raising crops and livestock within their communities, providing well for their families and sharing the benefits of sustainable practices with others.